RandomStudio/random-studio/src/content/projects/a-spatial-listening-experience-for-bottega-veneta.md

       Seungmin Cha – Field recordings and daegeum flute performance
 opengraph:
-  ogDescription: 'A shiny take on the Acousmoniums of the 1970s as pioneered by
+  description: 'A shiny take on the Acousmoniums of the 1970s as pioneered by
     Francois Bayle, we made an inflatable sonic installation to mark the launch of Daniel Lee’s AW 2020 collection for Bottega Veneta in Seoul.
 Reflecting on the location of the Hyundai Card Music Library, the structure offered visitors a dreamy spatial listening experience that transformed with every step.
 Read more on our website. '
-  ogImage: /img/BV_1.jpg
+  image: /img/BV_1.jpg
 ---